 The best part is, later that day I was able to share this lesson with my stepdaughter, after watching her endure a hurtful and uncomfortable moment due to the frustrating situation that we’ve been dealing with for a long time now, as with much frustration and confusion she asked me why things aren’t “changing” yet, and “how stupid it is the way things are”.
 What I shared seemed to help her let go of the frustration she was feeling, at least for now.

 The hard part is maintaining the right attitude, and trusting God to work out the details the way they are meant to be worked out.
 Most of the time that means we’re going to have to be “uncomfortable”, at least for a little while.
-But, usually we can look back and say, “It really wasn’t that bad”.
+Hopefully, we will look back and say, “It really wasn’t that bad”.